27.12.2024

 iGaming in Nigeria: Legal Aspects and the Slot Market Situation in 2024

-The editorial team at App2Top has analyzed the current state of the online gambling industry in Nigeria.
-They specifically focused on legal issues and the slots market.
+The App2Top editorial team examined the current state of the online gambling industry in Nigeria.
+They specifically focused on legal issues and the slot market.

 <a href="https://www.vecteezy.com/free-photos/nigeria-flag">Nigeria Flag Stock photos by Vecteezy</a>

-Each of Nigeria’s 36 states has the authority to establish its own rules regarding gambling.
-As of 2024, different forms of gambling are legalized in 11 states, mostly in the south.
+Each of Nigeria's 36 states is authorized to create its own regulations regarding gambling.
+As of 2024, various forms of gambling have been legalized in 11 of these states, mostly in the southern region.

-Currently, the principle in the country is: everything not prohibited is allowed.
-While regulatory challenges do not arise with physical casinos and other gambling establishments—since two federal laws apply to them—online regulation is more complicated.
+Currently, the principle in the country is: everything that is not prohibited is allowed.
+While regulation of traditional casinos and other gambling establishments pose no issues—there are two federal laws covering them—the online sector is more complex.

-The only clearly defined restriction concerns online casinos exclusively.
-However, there's a nuance: at the regional level, particularly in Lagos—one of the key jurisdictions for operators—the law is more lenient.
-Companies entering the digital market only need to register with the relevant state authority.
+The only clearly defined restriction pertains solely to online casinos.
+However, there's a nuance: on a regional level, particularly in Lagos—one of the key jurisdictions for operators—the law is more lenient.
+Companies entering the digital market merely need to register with the relevant state authority.

-In fact, any organization in Nigeria can obtain a general gaming license.
-There is no requirement to set up a legal entity in the country or open a local office.
-Among the established requirements, the candidate company’s share capital must exceed ₦30 million (approximately $19,300).
-They must pay application fees: ₦50 million ($32,200) for sports betting; ₦100 million ($64,500) for lotteries.
-An annual tax of 7% on GGR (Gross Gaming Revenue) is then imposed.
+In fact, any organization can obtain a general gambling license in Nigeria.
+There is no requirement to register a legal entity in the country or to open a local office.
+The set requirements include a minimum capital of over 30 million naira (or 19,300 dollars) for the applicant company, and fees for application submissions must be paid: 50 million naira (32,200 dollars) for sports betting; 100 million naira (64,500 dollars) for lotteries.
+Furthermore, an annual tax rate of 7% of GGR (gross gaming revenue) is imposed.

-Moreover, this year, the government introduced a special permit for offshore companies that can offer online services for five years.
-The total fees for international operators amount to $500,000.
-According to the regulator's website, permitted gambling activities include: online casinos, bingo, slots, sports betting, and poker.
+Additionally, this year, the government introduced a special permit for offshore companies, which allows them to provide only online services for five years.
+In total, the fees for international operators amount to 500,000 dollars.
+According to the regulator's website, approved gambling activities include: online casinos, bingo, slots, sports betting, and poker.

-At the same time, iGaming Business, in conjunction with EveryMatrix, published the results of a study on the Nigerian online slots market.
-In July, EveryMatrix supplemented it.
-Here are the main findings below.
+At the same time, iGaming Business, along with EveryMatrix, published research findings on the Nigerian online slot market.
+In July, EveryMatrix expanded on it.
+Below are the key findings.

-• Each player launches slots 16 times on average over 90 days.
+• Each player launches slots an average of 16 times over 90 days.

-• The average number of spins is 66 times per gaming session.
+• The average number of spins per gaming session is 66.

-• The top 3 popular themes among users are: classic — 14%; action — 12%; fruit — 11%.
-Notably, adventure or action slots are a distinct subgenre.
-It includes greater interactivity, dynamic gameplay and storyline, and thoughtful symbols (beyond standard sevens, horseshoes, or berries).
+• Top 3 popular themes among users: classic — 14%; action — 12%; fruit — 11%.
+Notably, adventure or action slots are a subgenre.
+They offer greater interactivity, dynamic gameplay and storyline, as well as thoughtful symbols (beyond standard sevens, horseshoes, or berries).

-• Retention is primarily ensured through bonus free spins—65% of the most highly rated games include this feature.
-Next is the ability to purchase enhanced multipliers, infinite spins, and other perks for an additional fee — 40%.
-Finally, there is a high chance of winning a jackpot — 15%.
+• Retention is mainly ensured through bonus free spins—65% of the top-rated games feature this.
+It is followed by the option to purchase increased multipliers, infinite spins, and other tricks for an additional fee—40%.
+Lastly, there's a high chance to hit the jackpot—15%.

 1. PragmaticPlay;